All Episodes

 dan friesen

-Alex's strategy is exactly what he's laid out here, except, of course, he's still a malicious lying shithead.
+Alex's strategy is exactly what he's laid out here.

-So he starts by playing the clip of Scarlet's testimony, and so here's a little bit of that.
+So he starts by playing the clip of Scarlett's testimony.

 unidentified

-I wanted to tell you to your face, because I wanted you to know that I am a mother, first and foremost.
+I wanted to tell you to your face because I wanted you to know that I am a mother first and foremost.

-And I know that you're a father.
+I know that you're a father and my son existed.

-You're still on your show today, trying to say that I'm implying that I'm an actress, that I'm deep state.
+You're still on your show today trying to say that I'm implying that I'm an actress, that I'm deep state.

-You have, this week.
+You have this week.

 And I don't understand.

-Truth is so vital.
+Truth, truth is so vital.

 dan friesen

-That she said that he'd implied that she was an actor or a deep state on his show on that day or thereabouts.
+The section he plays is a little bit longer, but this is the main point, that she said that he'd implied that she was an actor or deep state on his show on that day or thereabouts.

 Then Alex plays a clip of himself on the stand saying that she needed to watch the whole thing.